5 midline complications to know

 The administration of drugs can give rise to problems such as phlebitis and extravasation among others, which can force us to use various peripheral routes.
 Over time, different devices have emerged, including midlines.
 Scientific evidence shows us that this class of devices made with materials of greater biocompatibility, offer great benefits.
 The aim with the use of this type of catheter is, above all, to conserve the patient’s venous capital, avoid unnecessary punctures and tissue damage, ensure comfort for the patient, and help in the daily work of the nursing staff.
 However, like any other catheter, midlines are not without complications.
 In this article, we will find out about midline complications and the possible ways to avoid them.

-What is the use of midlineS?
+What is the use of midlines?

 Compared to the short peripheral catheter, the midline catheter allows to: